 Acute Adolescent Partial Program

 The program is situated in a local community and provides intensive day treatment to adolescents not in need of an inpatient setting but whose clinical acuity is nonetheless quite high.
-Residents manage a team of 9 - 12 patients under the supervision of an experienced child psychiatrist, and have the opportunity to provide individual treatment, participate in group interventions and family work, as well as manage medication treatment.
+Fellows manage a team of ~9 patients under the supervision of an experienced child psychiatrist, and have the opportunity to provide individual treatment, participate in group interventions and family work, as well as manage medication treatment.

 Center for Overcoming Problems of Eating (COPE)

-COPE inpatient treatment consists of a 11-bed inpatient unit, which is a highly structured environment for the treatment of anorexia and bulimia.
-The program specializes in cognitive-behavioral treatment.
-Patients participate in meals and group therapy seven days per week, as well as working independently on specific psychoeducational materials related to eating disorders, coping skills, depression, emotion skills, and many other topics.
-The unit is staffed by an interdisciplinary team of psychiatrists, physicians, social workers, therapists, dietitians, nurses, and other mental health specialists to provide an intensive but rewarding treatment program.
-Inpatient treatment is typically for those who are severely malnourished, requiring nutritional stabilization or weight gain.
+The COPE Service Line offers a variety of levels of care from inpatient hospitalization to Partial Hospitalization and Intensive Outpatient Program in a highly structured environment for the treatment of severe eating disorders.
+The program specializes in cognitive-behavioral treatment for anorexia and bulimia.
+Patients participate in meals and group therapy, as well as work independently on specific psychoeducational materials related to eating disorders, coping skills, depression, emotion skills, and many other topics.
+COPE is staffed by an interdisciplinary team of psychiatrists, physicians, social workers, therapists, dietitians, nurses, and other mental health specialists to provide an intensive but rewarding treatment program.
+Inpatient treatment for children occurs at Children’s Hospital of Pittsburgh (CHP), and is typically for those who are severely malnourished, requiring nutritional stabilization or weight gain.
+All other levels of care are provided at WPIC and/or in satellite offices.

 Consult/Liaison Service at CHP

-C/L Psychiatry service at CHP provides inpatient and outpatient consultation to a wide variety of general and specialty services within this large pediatric hospital.
-Residents see patients and present them to one of a team of child psychiatrists who work in this setting.
-24 hour on call services are provided by the residents during this year to the C/L service and the emergency room at CHP.
+The CHP Consult-Liaison Psychiatry service provides inpatient and outpatient consultation to a wide variety of general and specialty services within this large, academic children’s hospital.
+Fellows evaluate patients and present them to one of a team of child psychiatrists who work in this setting.
+24-hour on-call services are provided by the fellows during the first year of fellowship to the C/L service and the emergency department at CHP.

-The ½ day/week clinic continues throughout the 2 years of child and adolescent training, and is designed to provide the resident broad experiences in the psychopharmacologic assessment and treatment of outpatients.
+The half-day/week continuity clinic continues throughout the 2 years of child and adolescent fellowship training, and is designed to provide the fellows broad experiences in the outpatient assessment and treatment of youth.

 Formal didactics during the first year of full time child/adolescent training are focused on developing a fundamental knowledge base in child and adolescent psychiatry, both in assessment and treatment.